 Construction is among the most dangerous industries in the country, and that’s why you need quality Workers Compensation insurance advice.
 Powerful equipment, unfinished structures and other hazards can cause injury and death.
 Mistakes happen, unfortunately.
-It’s stressful to think about, but less so if you’re prepared.
+Moreover, it’s stressful to think about, but less so if you’re prepared.
 So, are you?
 You do your best to ensure safety, but few employers need good insurance as much as contractors.
-In 2018 alone, construction laborers filed almost 22,000 Workers Comp claims.
+As such, in 2018 alone, construction laborers filed almost 22,000 Workers Comp claims.

 Your business is safer if you know how it works.
 Let’s look at some of our favorite pieces of Workers Compensation insurance advice.

 Workers Compensation is required by law, but state-specific.
 Many states follow rules set by the National Council on Compensation Insurance.
 Furthermore, this is a non-profit organization made to standardize insurance practices.
 Connecticut is an NCCI state, but cross the border into Massachusetts and your coverage has to match their independent rating regulations.

 Even within NCCI, there are variations.
 For instance, Missouri requires Workers Comp for most businesses with 5 or more workers.
 But all construction companies must carry it.

 It’s tricky.
 But you can get some reassurance and Workers Compensation Insurance advice with professionals like ours at Farmer Brown.
 Moreover, we’re licensed in all 50 states and know exactly what’s needed, where.

 Find Out What Isn’t Covered

 Some injuries aren’t within the scope of Workers Comp.
 Your employee will not be able to claim if they: